Minto City: Japanese Canadian Internment History

 Since Canada declared war on Japan, all Japanese Canadians over the age of 16 were forced to register with the B.C.
 Security Commission (BCSC), despite the fact that majority of them were naturalized Canadians.
 As of 1941, Minto was one of five locations in the Bridge River-Lillooet area which were used for Japanese-Canadian relocation centres.
 At Minto, the population of Japanese Canadian reached a trim 325.
 The internment of Japanese Canadians was initiated from fears of Japanese forces after the attack on Pearl Harbor in 1941.
-In December of 1941, Canada created the security zone, which entailed the removal of all Japanese Canadians within 100 miles of the west coast.
+In December 1941, Canada created the security zone, which entailed the removal of all Japanese Canadians within 100 miles of the west coast.
 Men between the ages of 18 and 45 were the first ones to relocate in order to build road camps in the interior of the province.
-By September 30th, 1942, all Japanese Canadian were forced out of homes, and the government took away all properties previously owned by families, aside from goods they brought to the internment sites such as food, canned goods, tea, dishes, pots, and pans.
+By September 30, 1942, all Japanese Canadian were forced out of homes, and the government took away all properties previously owned by families, aside from goods they brought to the internment sites such as food, canned goods, tea, dishes, pots, and pans.
 Family groups who had wealth were allowed to leave the Protected Area before the deadline of April 1, 1942, to become part of the self-supporting families that could live and work in these selected internment sites.
 Families who moved to Minto had the opportunity to stay together by relocating.
 By paying for the self-supporting site, the internees could avoid restriction and punitive practices, and they could work, operate shops and businesses, and place their children in school within the camp.

 During the war, approximately 25 families moved into some empty houses, while others were sold off at a low price by the government.
 Most families in Minto were sent from Japantown of the Downtown Eastside in Vancouver.
 Families lived off pre-war savings and worked in trucking, logging, and the sawmill industry.
 The residents' hard work and resiliency built Minto into one of the self-supporting internment locations with electricity and indoor plumbing.
 At this time, the Japanese-Canadian presence transformed the town, which soon had vegetable and flower gardens, with the town's crops becoming a source of produce for the larger mining towns nearby.